 Many that are new to Broadleaf assume that moving from one Flex Package composition to another as being a "migration project" that might require significant application re-factoring or data migration.
 However, as long as you follow recommended microservice design and extension patterns, we believe that moving from one Flex Package to another is really an exercise of maintaining different deployment configurations.

-That is - you can still be working with the same codebase, but will just need to maintain separate build configurations and properties to support deploying a different package.
+That is - you can still be working with the same codebase, but will just need to maintain separate build configurations and properties to support deploying a different flex package composition

 Given that Broadleaf is a microservices framework that can be extended with your own customizations, one big assumption that should be followed when doing so is making sure that any extensions or customizations do not cross bounded contexts.